top of page

 The relationship begins to exhibit an escalating cycle of pursuit and withdrawal.
 When the anxious partner seeks increased closeness, the avoidant partner may feel pressured and pull away to maintain emotional distance.
 This withdrawal reinforces the anxious partner’s insecurities, leading them to pursue even more reassurance and closeness.
 The avoidant partner, in turn, may escalate their distancing behaviors to protect themselves, thereby deepening the cycle.

 Effective communication and vulnerability are often undermined in this trap.
 The anxious partner may feel perpetually unfulfilled and rejected, while the avoidant partner might feel suffocated or controlled.
-As both partners become entrenched in their roles—pursuing or withdrawing—the relationship can become a constant tug-of-war, leaving little room for openness or genuine intimacy.
+As both partners become entrenched in their roles as either pursuer or withdrawn, the relationship can become a constant tug-of-war, leaving little room for openness or genuine intimacy.

 Why Does this Dynamic Develop?